rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_aws/README.md

 ## Installation

 This plugin ships with RabbitMQ as of 3.7.0.
-There is no need to install it separately.
+It must be [enabled](http://www.rabbitmq.com/plugins.html) before use.
 Enable the plugin in offline mode before the node is first started:

 ```
 rabbitmq-plugins --offline enable rabbitmq_peer_discovery_aws